teymzz/checkBox.js/README.md

 This is a javascript plugin for handling custom checkboxes.

 ### Integrations
-This plugin is integrated to work with the _[selector.js](https://github.com/teymzz/selector.js)_ plugin which is used for selecting items.
-Without this plugin it will still be able to run efficiently with all supported basic javascript query selectors.
+This [plugin](https://teymzz/github.io/teymzz/checkBox) is integrated to work with the _[selector.js](https://github.com/teymzz/selector.js)_ plugin which is used for selecting items.
+Without the _selector.js_ query selector plugin, it will still be able to run efficiently with all supported basic javascript query selectors.
 However, the element selection range may be limited.

 ### Installation
 Download the javascript plugin and add into the head or footer of your project application